When Is the Best Time

 -

-At least one hiking pole for the balance on the rocky, slippery, uneven riverbed full of boulders - usually, the river is gentle flowing, but if you walk knee-deep against the river flow, it is challenging not to fall.
-Some pockets are even waist-deep - which meant swimming for me - or rivers confluence it'll be challenging to continue.
+At least one hiking pole for balance on the rocky, slippery, uneven riverbed full of boulders - usually, the river is gently flowing, but if you walk knee-deep against the river flow, it is challenging not to fall.
+Some potholes are waist-deep, which meant swimming for me, or if rivers confluence, it'll be challenging to continue.
 The Virgin River is a confluence of the North Fork of Virgin plus Goose Creek, Kolob Creek, and Deep Creek.
 Another reason for hiking pools is the clarity of the river.
 If the water is murky after heavy rainfall, it is more challenging to navigate through it.

 -